ideaRunner/OSVR-Start/README.md

 This is a step-by-step tutorial that how to quickly start OSVR HDK2.
 My graphic card is GTX1060, deriver version is 376.xx and operating system is Windows10.
 This article also can help those persons who use high Nvidia GPU driver version.
 The official getting start tutorial you can find [Here](https://github.com/OSVR/OSVR-Docs).
-There is a official instruction of [GPU driver](https://github.com/OSVR/OSVR-Docs/blob/master/Troubleshooting/RenderManager.md#compatible-gpu-drivers)
+There is a official instruction of [Nvidia GPU driver](https://github.com/OSVR/OSVR-Docs/blob/master/Troubleshooting/RenderManager.md#compatible-gpu-drivers)

 #Software Preparation
 There is the official [download page](http://osvr.github.io/using/).
 If you want to save time and do not download from official page, you can download at my [github](https://github.com/OSVR/OSVR-Docs/blob/master/Getting-Started/Installing/windows.md).
 But the version is not the newest.